 Tours are available for groups for a small fee ($2/person, $50/bus) on a limited basis.
 As we are an all volunteer organization, tours need to be scheduled in advance.
 To request a group tour, please email our Tour Coordinator at email@example.com.

 Party Cars: Fee Schedule

 Want to have a birthday party in a caboose or a larger party in a passenger car?
 The party caboose has a single large open interior with tables, chairs, and plenty of room for a kids party.
-For scheduling and more information, contact Kyle Sikes at firstname.lastname@example.org
+For scheduling and more information, contact our Party Coordinator at firstname.lastname@example.org

 Private (and Student) Video or Photography: FREE

 Videos and photos taken for private/student use is permitted free of charge as long as it does not disrupt or interfere with other visitors enjoyment of the museum.
 Equipment should be limited to a single camera, flash and tripod.

 If you are taking family photos of your vacation, or learning how to become a better photographer, great!

 Commercial photography (including for-profit portrait photography) requires a video/photo permit PRIOR to the day of the shoot.
 Any extended equipment set-up (multiple cameras, special lighting, wardrobe, etc.) and/or restricted access shall be scheduled.
 Pre-payment can be made at the ARM Gift Shop during normal operating hours.

 If there is money involved (including between photographer and client), its a commercial shoot.